Seb2869/.githubxeedc/.github/pull_request_template.md

 ## Self-Review
 <!-- Ensure you have done the following before requesting a review: -->
-- [ ]  Review diff with main branch from Cursor
+- [ ] Review and comment PR file changes
 - [ ] Description provides context for the changes
 - [ ] Tests are included for the PR (required on server changes)

 ## CR Notes